MattCollins84/insto/README.md

 ### What are notifications
 Any InstoClient can receive realtime notifications via the InstoClient object.
 Each time one of these notifications are received, they are passed to the callback function (if it has been supplied).

-There are five types of notification:
+There are six types of notification:

+* connected - received when you have successully connected to the Insto server
-* connect - received when another Insto Client connects to the server and matches the supplied userQuery.
+* connect - received when another Insto client connects to the server and matches the supplied userQuery.
 Provides this clients userData object.
-* disconnect - received when another Insto Client disconnects from the server and matches the supplied userQuery.
+* disconnect - received when another Insto client disconnects from the server and matches the supplied userQuery.
 Provides this clients userData object.
-* connectedusers - received after connection if any currently connected Insto Clients match the supplied userQuery.
+* connectedusers - received after connection if any currently connected Insto clients match the supplied userQuery.
 Provides an array of matching clients userData objects.
-* notification - received when this Insto Client matches the parameters specified by another client when sending a message.
+* notification - received when this Insto client matches the parameters specified by another client when sending a message.
 Provides the sent message.
-* query - received as a response from the query Insto Client method (insto.query()).
+* query - received as a response from the query method (insto.query()).
 Provides an array of other connected users that match the supplied query.

 All notifications return a Javascript object with a notification type stored in the _type property, along with the unique ID of the sending client in the _id property.
 For example: